kxdang/kiendang.me/content/blog/066-december-2019-yearend-pomodoro/index.md

 I've completed 90 Pomodoro's (2250 minutes) in December.
 This is a decrease of 2 Pomodoro's compared to [last month](/063-november-2019-pomodoro/), a difference of 50 minutes.

-Having reflections allow me to measure how much I've done and what I've accomplish to achieve my goals.
+Having reflections allow me to measure how much I've done and what I've accomplished to achieve my goals.
 It helps me stay accountable in my journey in completing a MERN Udemy course and becoming a self-taught developer.

 ![](pomotodoDecember2019.png)